shfeat/php-image-spider/README.md

 # php-image-spider
-A simple spider to download images from websites.
+A simple spider to download images from imageboards/websites.

 ## Support sites
 - Atfield